Hritik-Kumar-dev/Emoji_Rain_Effect/README.md

+# Emoji rain
+may be a cool effect for the background with disturbance effect on hovering

+  # how to use it
+  no need to clone the entire repo copy the codes in EmojiRain.jsx and EmojiRain.css and you are good to goo

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.